kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 Remember to turn off the `imagePullPolicy:Always` (use `imagePullPolicy:IfNotPresent` or `imagePullPolicy:Never`), as otherwise Kubernetes won't use images you built locally.

+---

-# Pushing to an in-cluster Registry
+## 4. Pushing to an in-cluster using Registry addon

 For illustration purpose, we will assume that minikube VM has one of the ip from `192.168.39.0/24` subnet.
 If you have not overridden these subnets as per [networking guide](https://minikube.sigs.k8s.io/reference/networking/), you can find out default subnet being used by minikube for a specific OS and driver combination [here](https://github.com/kubernetes/minikube/blob/dfd9b6b83d0ca2eeab55588a16032688bc26c348/pkg/minikube/cluster/cluster.go#L408) which is subject to change.
 Replace `192.168.39.0/24` with appropriate values for your environment wherever applicable.